kryswill/To-do-List/README.md

 It uses interfaces and hooks for data persistence between components.

+**Installation:**

-For the installing you just need to download Node js and run the following commands:
+For installing download Nodejs and run the following commands:

 npm install
 npm start